 An example is Juscon Assessoria Contábi l, a user of our CRM.
 The commercial manager, Kaue Guella Buso, told us that the company has achieved positive results during Covid-19.

-The first thing Juscon did was to take initiatives to reinvent itself.
-First, it adapted the entire team to remote work; then it reviewed contracts with suppliers and accelerated the exchange of tools they used.
-Changed sales strategies and approaches to Inside Sales , using CRM daily to organize traded information and upcoming tasks, ensuring closing sales.
+The first thing Juscon did was to take initiative to reinvent itself.
+First, it adopted the entire team to remote work; then it reviewed contracts with suppliers and accelerated the exchange of tools they used.
+Changed sales strategies and approaches to Inside Sales, using CRM daily to organize traded information and upcoming tasks, ensuring closing sales.

 Even with the drop in the generation of opportunities, the company is closing deals and greatly extending the customer retention agenda through weekly contacts with each one of them to exchange information.

 2. Keep a close relationship with each opportunity

 As we talked about a moment ago, the current scenario demands that companies propose to help their Leads and clients, in any way they can.
 For this, it is important that the team closely monitor the opportunities that are in its sales funnel, to ensure that none of them will remain idle and without consultative attention.